Freehold, New Jersey - A Visitors Guide

 70 Court St

-AKA The Squirrel town Historical Cemetery serves as the final resting place for many Black Civil War veterans and their families who hailed from the Freehold area.
-Many of the headstones bear the rank of the soldiers and the letters USCT for United States Colored Troops.
-Most of the ranks on the gravestones were those of Private.
+This cemetery serves as the final resting place for many Black Civil War veterans and their families who hailed directly from the Freehold area.

 Places to Stay

 Located in downtown Freehold, this newly renovated hotel has a history dating back when it was built in 1824 as a stagecoach stop.
-Reviews/Booking
+The boutique hotel features room service, a full service restaurant offers American fare with a bar and lobby lounge with Fireplace.

 Red Roof Inn